 Indoor gardening or keeping houseplants is a hobby that many outdoor gardeners bewilderingly often do not pursue.
 Conversely, there are many green thumbs out there who fill their homes and workplaces with plants, yet never touch an outdoor one.
 With the current trend of blurring of outdoor and indoor living, I’m hoping this strange separation of growing worlds begins to fade away.

-I turn to indoor plants for solace during our (admittedly fairly mild) DC-area winters.
+I turn to indoor plants for solace during our (admittedly reasonably mild) DC-area winters.
 Their greenery reminds me that spring is just around the corner.
 For that same reason, I love forcing bulbs as well to make the seasons “hurry up.”

 Then there is the frugal gardening practice of over-wintering your outdoor plants indoors — ergo making them indoor plants for at least five months of the year.
 I know there must be many of you out there that, like me, have some blooming zonal geraniums, herbs, succulents, and coleus in your kitchen windows right now.
 They are just biding their time until they can once again grace our outdoor spaces.